 The U.S. Bureau of Labor Statistics predicts much faster than average job growth for mental health counselors over the next decade as improvements in healthcare access allow people to more easily afford counseling services.

 When you enroll in one of KU’s CACREP accredited graduate counseling programs you will:

 Clinical Mental Health Counseling - This degree will prepare you to serve in settings such as community mental health agencies, hospitals, drug

-School Counseling—From elementary school all through college, school counselors are responsible for supporting the academic, personal, and developmental health of thousands of students across America.
+School Counseling - From elementary school all through college, school counselors are responsible for supporting the academic, personal, and developmental health of thousands of students across America.
 This

 Take the first step

 Counseling can be a rewarding career in a growing profession.
 Choosing to become a professional counselor is a commitment to yourself, to others, and to society.
 If you’re ready to begin your journey, we invite you to contact the Department of Counselor Education.

 Sample Career Options